TWINSBURG — It took nearly six minutes for the Stow-Munroe Falls boys basketball team to score its first point of the fourth quarter.

 On Saturday, Twinsburg made just 6-of-17 foul shots.
-The Tigers (2-3, 2-2) also scored just four points in the second quarter as Stow took a 24-15 lead.
+The Tigers (2-3, 2-2) also scored just four points in the second quarter as the Bulldogs took a 24-15 lead.

-The Bulldogs built an 11-point advantage (33-22) heading into the final eight minutes.
-And that’s when things started coming apart for Stow.
+Stow built an 11-point advantage (33-22) heading into the final eight minutes.
+And that’s when things started coming apart for the Bulldogs.

-Thanks to the Tigers’ vaunted pressure, the Bulldogs committed five turnovers in the final period.
+Thanks to the Tigers’ vaunted pressure, Stow committed five turnovers in the final period.

-As a result of Stow’s sticky fingers, Twinsburg went on a 13-0 run to take a 35-33 lead.
+As a result of the Bulldogs’ sticky fingers, Twinsburg went on a 13-0 run to take a 35-33 lead.
 Junior wing Kaden Kimmel’s 3-pointer from the left corner concluded the spurt.

-In fact, the Bulldogs didn’t score their first point of the quarter until sophomore center Van Shyjka split a pair of free throws with 2 minutes, 5 seconds left.
+In fact, Stow didn’t score its first point of the quarter until sophomore center Van Shyjka split a pair of free throws with 2 minutes, 5 seconds left.

 The Bulldogs didn’t get their first field goal of the period until junior point guard Cale Marconi drained a floater.

 Marconi’s basket gave Stow a 36-35 lead.
-The Bulldogs added another bucket when junior guard Jack Bryden scored a layup off an assist from sophomore guard Deon Horn.
+The Bulldogs added another bucket when junior guard Jack Bryden scored a layup on an assist from Deon Horn.

 Stow was able to take advantage of these opportunities, thanks to some crucial misses by the Tigers down the stretch.